adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 24 Setting Up and Configuring OS Ticket.md

 1. **Authorize Public IP Address**:

     - Go to PHP MyAdmin and select `User Accounts`.
-    - Modify the `root` account which have hostname `localhost` & in `login information` change the hostname to `Challenge-OSticket` public IP address.
+    - Modify the `root` account which have hostname `localhost` & in `login information` change the hostname to `MyDFIR-OSticket` public IP address.
     - Set the password to `Winter2024!`.

-	- Modify the `pma` account which have hostname `localhost` & in `login information` change the hostname to `Challenge-OSticket` public IP  address.
+	- Modify the `pma` account which have hostname `localhost` & in `login information` change the hostname to `MyDFIR-OSticket` public IP  address.
 	- Set the password to `Winter2024!`.

 2. **Edit PHP Admin Configuration File**:

     - Go to the `phpMyAdmin` directory and find `config.inc.php`.
     - Make a backup of the file.
-    - Change the server host to your `Challenge-OSticket` public IP address and password to new password `Winter2024!`
+    - Scroll down to where the `/* Bind to the localhost ipv4 address and tcp */` is and change the server host to your `MyDFIR-OSticket` public IP address and password to new password `Winter2024!`

     - Change the `pma`  user password to new password `Winter2024!` under User for advanced features and password to new password `Winter2024!`.